Fund helps kids win Chincoteague ponies

 It’s a long-term commitment that begins immediately: Trailering a pony home can cost thousands of dollars in itself.
 Boarding, feeding and veterinary care generally run to $6,000 and more per year.

-Those who have won say the experience has changed their lives.
+Those who have won say the experience changed their lives.
 There was the girl whose father died of cancer just before the auction.
-And the only boy who has ever become a recipient saw his pony through strangles, a potentially fatal disease.
+And the only boy who has ever received the largesse saw his pony through strangles, a potentially fatal disease.

 She shared stories of the ponies this week with a crowd of school children at a public library in Taneytown, one of the dozen or so such appearances she makes per year.